Cello Lessons in San Diego

 I’ll email within 24 hours and I’ll text to confirm you received it.

-I am at full capacity with 24 students.
-I have one opening starting October 1.
+I am at full capacity with 20 students.
+I will have one opening, online only, starting in August, 2025.

 I will not share your email or phone - I will only use them to contact you about lessons.